wallarm/product-documentation/docs/latest/user-guides/rules/change-request-for-active-verification.md

 The rule **Rewrite attack before active verification** is used to modify the original request elements before the [attack replaying](../../about-wallarm-waf/detecting-vulnerabilities.md#active-threat-verification).
 The following elements can be modified:

 * Header with the request authentication data to replace [original authentication data with test data](#replacing-original-authentication-data-with-test-data).
-* Header `HOST` if your infrastructure has the load balancer forwarding the requests to different application instances depending on the `HOST` header value.
+* Header `HOST`.
 For example, the header `HOST` could be modified to replay the attack on [staging or test environment](#modifying-the-application-address-for-attack-replaying).
 * Path to [rewrite the application address used for the attack replaying](#modifying-the-application-address-for-attack-replaying).

 !!! warning "Modification of any original request element"
     The rule **Rewrite attack before active verification** allows modifying of only headers (`header`) and paths (`uri`) of the original requests.
 Other request elements cannot be modified or added.

-    Since the rule allows modifying of only those request elements that were originally passed, the application IP address cannot be modified.

 #### Replacing original authentication data with test data